travisdoor/bl/doc/readme.md

     }

 ### Pointer types
-Pointer to any type can be defined with asterix prefix.
+Pointer to storage of any type can be defined with asterix prefix before type definition.
+Pointer variables are set no null by default.

 	var i32_ptr *i32;

-Pointer variables are set no null by default.
+	i32_ptr = null;

+	var i i32;
+	i32_ptr = &i; // store address of i variable

 ### Type casting